-- a Level I Arson Investigators are appointed by the Fire Chief Level I Arson Investigators are Level II Arson Investigator trainees Level I Arson rate is 4 6% above a Firefighter Paramedic 40-hour rate at time and one-half - 1) Level I Arson Investigators assigned to an incident while off duty will be compensated the full Level I Arson Investigator rate - 2) Level I Arson Investigators assigned to an incident while on duty will be compensated the difference between their current hourly rate and the current Arson Level I Investigator rate (differential) - b Level II Arson Investigators are appointment by the Fire Chief The Level II Arson Investigator rate is 11% above the Arson Level I Investigator rate - 1) Level II Arson Investigators assigned to an incident while off duty will be compensated the full Level II Arson Investigator rate - 2) Level II Arson Investigators assigned to an incident while on duty will be compensated the difference between their current hourly rate and the current Arson Level II Investigator rate (differential)
+- a.
+Level I Arson Investigators are appointed by the Fire Chief.
+Level I Arson Investigators are Level II Arson Investigator trainees.
+Level I Arson rate is 4.6% above a Firefighter Paramedic 40-hour rate at time and one-half. - 1) Level I Arson Investigators assigned to an incident while off duty will be compensated the full Level I Arson Investigator rate. - 2) Level I Arson Investigators assigned to an incident while on duty will be compensated the difference between their current hourly rate and the current Arson Level I Investigator rate (differential). - b.
+Level II Arson Investigators are appointment by the Fire Chief.
+The Level II Arson Investigator rate is 11% above the Arson Level I Investigator rate. - 1) Level II Arson Investigators assigned to an incident while off duty will be compensated the full Level II Arson Investigator rate. - 2) Level II Arson Investigators assigned to an incident while on duty will be compensated the difference between their current hourly rate and the current Arson Level II Investigator rate (differential).

-The parties agree that to the extent permitted by law, Investigator Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(4) Fire Investigator Premium a Employees certified and assigned to a Type 3 (Light Duty) USAR team shall receive special assignment pay of one percent (1%) of their base rate of pay
+The parties agree that to the extent permitted by law, Investigator Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(4) Fire Investigator Premium.

-7 Urban Search and Rescue (USAR) Team Assignment Pay
+8. Urban Search and Rescue (USAR) Team Assignment Pay:

-- b Employees certified and assigned to a Type 2 (Medium Duty) USAR team shall receive special assignment pay of three percent (3%) of their base rate of pay - c Employees certified and assigned to a Type 1 (Heavy Duty) USAR team who are qualified and regularly assigned to the Team (not to exceed 24 employees) shall receive special assignment pay of five percent (5%) of their base rate of pay
+- a.
+Employees certified and assigned to a Type 3 (Light Duty) USAR team shall receive special assignment pay of one percent (1%) of their base rate of pay. - b.
+Employees certified and assigned to a Type 2 (Medium Duty) USAR team shall receive special assignment pay of three percent (3%) of their base rate of pay.

+c.
+Employees certified and assigned to a Type 1 (Heavy Duty) USAR team who are qualified and regularly assigned to the Team (not to exceed 24 employees) shall receive special assignment pay of five percent (5%) of their base rate of pay.

-The parties agree that to the extent permitted by law, USAR Team Assignment Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(4) Hazard Premium
+The parties agree that to the extent permitted by law, USAR Team Assignment Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(4) Hazard Premium.

-- 8 Hazardous Materials (Hazmat) Team Assignment Pay - Employees assigned to the Hazmat team as a Hazmat Technician shall receive special assignment pay of five percent (5%) of their base rate of pay - b Employees assigned to the Hazmat team as a Hazmat Specialist shall receive special assignment pay of seven and one-half percent (7 5%) of their base rate of pay
+- 9. Hazardous Materials (Hazmat) Team Assignment Pay: - a.
+Employees assigned to the Hazmat team as a Hazmat Technician shall receive special assignment pay of five percent (5%) of their base rate of pay. - b.
+Employees assigned to the Hazmat team as a Hazmat Specialist shall receive special assignment pay of seven and one-half percent (7.5%) of their base rate of pay.

-The parties agree that to the extent permitted by law, Hazmat Team Assignment Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(4) Hazard Premium
+The parties agree that to the extent permitted by law, Hazmat Team Assignment Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(4) Hazard Premium.